 2. Security of supply

 To meet our environmental obligations we must reduce our energy use.
+The ORR has targeted Network Rail to reduce energy use by 18% over the course of CP6.
 However, ambitious electrification programmes and the broad deployment of digital technologies means our consumption of electricity could increase.
 To allow for this, our targets in CP6 and beyond will be normalised to allow for such business growth however this growth brings with it other complications.
 Powering trains with electricity to move trains rather than diesel produces fewer emissions, but the impact of this on the already stretched national electricity infrastructure network presents a different challenge.
 As demand from activities such as wider rail electrification increases, this squeeze on the UK electricity industry will continue, and supply security risks intensify.
 As electricity generation in the UK moves away from coal and to more sustainable sources, the closure of coal-powered stations presents supply squeeze that is unprecedented.
 The risk of blackouts and brown-outs becomes more prevalent – a critical risk to a rail network that relies on energy delivery.
 To help combat these challenges, we are developing responses to the new Electricity Market Reform and energy storage initiatives that have been introduced nationally, not only to secure our energy supply and keep our operations running but to also maximise the opportunities for income generation that these initiatives can bring.

 The devolution of utilities budgets to the Routes mean that tighter, local control will reduce consumption.
 However the energy and utilities landscape is not an easy one to understand or to operate within.
 The Central Energy Management team is responsible for providing the strategic vision and tools to assist all business units reduce their energy and water use, carbon emissions and costs.